The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

-For the case of the Virasoro algebra \eqref{Vir00}, it is well-known that possible central extensions are classified by two numbers $c$ and $A$.
-The general result has the form \bea \,[ \mathcal L_m ,\mathcal L_n ] = (m-n) \mathcal L_{m+n} + \frac{c}{12} m(m^2 -A)\delta_{m,-n} \, , \eea where $A$ can be set to 1 by shifting the background value of the charge $\mathcal L_0$.
-The number $c$ is the so-called central charge of the Virasoro algebra.
-From the theorems \cite{Brown:1986ed,Barnich:2001jy,Barnich:2007bf}, the central term in \eqref{repr} can be expressed as a specific and known functional of the Lagrangian $\mathcal L$ (or equivalently of the Hamiltonian), the background solution $\bar \phi = (\bar g_{\mu\nu},\bar A_\mu^I,\bar \chi^A)$ (the near-horizon geometry in this case) and the Virasoro generator $(\zeta,\Lambda)$ around the background \bea c = c(\mathcal L, \bar \phi, (\zeta,\Lambda) )\,. \eea In particular, the central charge does \emph{not} depend on the choice of boundary conditions.
+For the case of the Virasoro algebra~\eqref{Vir00}, it is well known that possible central extensions are classified by two numbers $c$ and $A$.
+The general result has the form \be \,[ \mathcal L_m ,\mathcal L_n ] = (m-n) \mathcal L_{m+n} + \frac{c}{12} m(m^2 -A)\delta_{m,-n} \, , \ee where $A$ is a trivial central extension that can be set to 1 by shifting the background value of the charge $\mathcal L_0$.
+The non-trivial central extension $c$ is a number that is called the central charge of the Virasoro algebra.
+From the theorems~\cite{Barnich:2001jy,Barnich:2007bf}, the central term in \eqref{repr} can be expressed as a specific and known functional of the Lagrangian $\mathcal L$ (or equivalently of the Hamiltonian), the background solution $\bar \phi = (\bar g_{\mu\nu},\bar A_\mu^I,\bar \chi^A)$ (the near-horizon geometry in this case) and the Virasoro generator $(\zeta,\Lambda)$ around the background \be c = c(\mathcal L, \bar \phi, (\zeta,\Lambda) )\,. \ee In particular, the central charge does \emph{not} depend on the choice of boundary conditions.
 The representation theorem leading to \eqref{Virc} only requires that such boundary conditions exist.
-The representation theorem for asymptotic Hamiltonian charges \cite{Brown:1986ed} was famously first applied \cite{Brown:1986nw} to Einstein gravity in three dimensions around AdS where the two copies of the Virasoro asymptotic symmetry algebra were shown to be centrally-extended with central charge $c= \frac{3 l }{2 G_N \hbar}$ where $l$ is the $AdS$ radius and $G_N$ Newton's constant.
+The representation theorem for asymptotic Hamiltonian charges~\cite{Brown:1986ed} was famously first applied~\cite{Brown:1986nw} to Einstein's gravity in three dimensions around AdS, where the two copies of the Virasoro asymptotic-symmetry algebra were shown to be centrally extended with central charge $c= \frac{3 l }{2 G_N \hbar}$, where $l$ is the $\AdS$ radius and $G_N$ Newton's constant.